dungeonsnd/PortOfLZMA/README.md

 This project is the port of lzma for iOS , Android and Linux , Windows  platforms.

 For iOS:
 I have already tested on my iphone5s and the simulator 6SP.
+The iOS version i have developed only for one day, so if you use it in your production project, please tested more.

 The compressed file can be decompress on Win7 by the 7-Zip program( download from http://www.7-zip.org/a/7z1512.exe ).